 Beaconhouse welcomes students with disabilities/special needs and is committed to providing the same opportunities to all BIC students.
 Policies and procedures have been developed to provide students with as much independence as possible and to promote self-advocacy.
 BIC ensures that students with self-identified disabilities have equal access to all college programmes, activities, and services.
 We also invite students/parents to meet with our staff to address their specific needs as part of our collaborative process.

-Our Child Protection Policy outlines:
+Our Student Protection Policy outlines:

-Clearly-defined requirements to keep children safe
+Clearly-defined requirements to keep students safe

 Clear ways of identifying concerns